taufiq/asus-router-session-steal/README.md

 # asus-router-session-steal
-Just a simple module I wrote to session steal my old router and change the password Works by stealing an active admin session and is related to the CVE-2017-6549 vulnerability
+Wrote my own metasploit module to session steal my old router and change the password Works by stealing an active admin session and is related to the CVE-2017-6549 vulnerability